rx-angular/rx-angular/libs/template/README.md

 - binding is always present (`*ngIf="truthy$"`) ???
 - it takes away multiple usages of the `async` or `push` pipe
 - a unified/structured way of handling null, undefined or error
-- distinct same values in a row, skips not needed re-renderings
+- distinct same values in a row skip not needed re-renderings

 The current way of binding an observable in angular applications to the view looks like that: